Master in International Economics

 What is the atmosphere like?

 Conditional on being admitted, the answer is "yes".
 Perhaps the simplest manner of doing so is through our “fast track” option.
-MIS students interested in one of the two PhD programs can apply in their third semester.
+MIS students interested in one of the two PhD programmes can apply in their third semester.
 They will then follow doctoral classes in the fourth semester.
-When accepted, the fourth semester of their MIS will become the first semester of the PhD program.
+When accepted, the fourth semester of their MIS will become the first semester of the PhD programme.
 Students will submit a dissertation proposal by the end of their fifth semester at the Institute, with a successful proposal granting them a Master degree.
-More details on the PhD program are found on the PhD page.
-If the PhD application proves unsuccessful, students will simply finish the MIS program in the standard timeframe.
+More details on the PhD programme are found on the PhD page.
+If the PhD application proves unsuccessful, students will simply finish the MIS programme in the standard timeframe.

 How to apply?

-Admission is organized at the Institute level.
-Interested students are kindly asked to follow the General Admission Procedure to the Institute's programs.
-In addition to the general admission conditions, the Economics department requires applicants to the Master and PhD program to take the GRE test (school code: 2258; department code: 1901).
+Admission is organised at the Institute level.
+Interested students are kindly asked to follow the General Admission Procedure to the Institute's programmes.
+In addition to the general admission conditions, the Economics department requires applicants to the Master and PhD programme to take the GRE test (school code: 2258; department code: 1901).